GenericMappingTools/gmt/trunk/doc/rst/source/pshistogram.rst

 pshistogram
 ***********

+.. only:: not man

     pshistogram - Calculate and plot histograms

 Synopsis
 --------